 An insurer that breaches a contract for reasons not found above can be liable for bad faith.
-But it requires for you to pursue the claim and take action by obtaining legal representation from a qualified bad faith insurance attorney like the Millin & Millin lawyers in McAllen.
+But it requires for you to pursue the claim and take action by obtaining legal representation from a qualified bad faith insurance attorney like the Millin & Millin lawyers.

 The Basics of Insurance Bad Faith

 There are insurance laws in place to help regulate how companies handle insurance claims and to help prevent insurance bad faith violations.
 While an insurer may have a legitimate reason for denying a claim, bad faith insurance occurs whenever a company acts outside of these laws during the process.

 In short, bad faith insurance is anything that qualifies as a “yes” to the following question:

 - Do you feel like your insurer has wrongly denied, unnecessarily delayed, or underpaid your claim?